 - Sending the paper to one or more peer-reviewers with expertise in the paper’s area.

 - Waiting for reviewers comments, which could include confidential comments to the editor, including reviewer opinion on paper acceptance, and reviewer comments to be reported to the author(s).

 - Based on reviewers' comments, but also on editorial board opinion on relevance and innovation, a decision is made: accepted, accepted with minor modifications, major modifications needed or rejection.

 - The decision is communicated to the authors.
 If minor or major modifications are needed, a four-week period is allowed to correct the paper and re-submit it.
 When the decision is ‘major modifications needed’, the paper should undergo a new peer-review process.

 - After accepting a paper, it should be formatted to the typical Pharmacy Practice layout.
 Galley proofs are sent to the authors to check them for errors.

 Pharmacy Practice encourages reviewers to submit two different groups of comments:

-- A peer-reviewer’s report addressed to the authors, containing the suggestions to improve the quality of the manuscript.
+- A peer reviewer’s report addressed to the authors containing the suggestions to improve the quality of the manuscript.

-- Originality and relevance: reviewers are invited to provide their opinions about the originality of the work and its relevance for the practice of pharmacy.
+- Originality and relevance: Reviewers are invited to provide their opinions about the originality of the work and its relevance for the practice of pharmacy.
 The objective of the study should be clearly described at the end of the introduction section.
 Note that local studies may have interest for an international audience if they are properly reported with details of the environment allowing their comparability with other environments.
 At the end of the discussion, authors should provide their opinions about the potential implications to practice of the findings reported.

-- Conclusions: As crucial part of the article, conclusions should only be supported by the main results of the study aiming to respond the stated objective.
+- Conclusions: As a crucial part of the article, conclusions should only be supported by the main results of the study aiming to respond the stated objective.
 Exaggerated or generalist conclusions are not acceptable.